-Regardless of the industry or sector you work in, having a structured and effective Complaints Procedure is an imperative part of good customer service.
-Most complaint handling procedures follow a similar pattern which include acknowledgments, timeframes, investigation processes and final responses.
+Why do you need to know how to write a complaints procedure?
+Regardless of the industry you work in, having an effective Complaints Procedure is imperative.
+Firstly, is it an essential part of good customer service.
+Secondly, it is often a legal or regulatory requirement.
+Most procedures follow a similar pattern of acknowledgment, timeframe, investigation and final response.

 Some business types are regulated or governed by a professional body and will have specific rules and requirements to follow when developing their complaint procedures.
 The most well known of these is the Financial Ombudsman Service (FOS) who help to settle complaints between consumers and businesses offering financial services.